Soldier with the Green Whiskers

 The Soldier with the Green Whiskers is a character from the fictional Land of Oz who appears in the classic children's series of Oz books by American author L. Frank Baum and his successors.
-He is first introduced in The Wonderful Wizard of Oz (1900).
+He is introduced in The Wonderful Wizard of Oz (1900).
 His name is Omby Amby, but this was so obliquely stated that he also became known briefly as Wantowin Battles.

 Classic Oz books

 In The Wonderful Wizard of Oz, the Soldier with the Green Whiskers (real name not yet revealed) is the head guard of the Royal Army of Oz.
 His job is to protect the Emerald City and its residents.
 He gladly escorts the four main protagonists Dorothy, the Scarecrow, Tin Woodman and Cowardly Lion through the streets of the Emerald City upon their first visit.
 He leads them all to the royal palace of the Wizard of Oz, where he forces them to wipe their feet upon a plush green carpet before entering.
 When he blows upon his green whistle, a pretty maid dressed in green silk named Jellia Jamb appears to show the four guests to their private rooms while staying in Oz's palace.

 The Soldier with the Green Whiskers appears to be the tallest citizen in the city, and is often described as being "very tall" with a very thick and long green beard that flows nearly to the ground.
 After the Wizard's departure from Oz, he leaves the Scarecrow to rule the city in his stead.
 The Soldier with the Green Whiskers is the one who tells the King Scarecrow that Glinda the Good Witch might know of a way for Dorothy to get back to her homeland in Kansas.
 The four protagonists take his advice and travel to the land of the southern Quadlings to seek its ruler.